 But what do you put in your bamboo purse?
 Other bamboo accessory items of course!

 Because bamboo is lightweight but extremely durable it provides the perfect material for those items we use every day and all day long.
 Like this smartphone case!
 The same properties that make bamboo perfect for buildings and sunglasses make bamboo the perfect material for a smartphone case.
+Most of these cases are made using eco-friendly bamboo plywood.

 Bamboo is incredibly strong.
 You’ll appreciate that strength every time you drop your phone (and who doesn’t drop their phone).